 In these types of posts, the creator is required to indicate that the post is an #ad, #sponsored, or #paid.
 See an example below:

 Streamline Your Workflow

 As your brand’s affiliate marketing program scales, it will become more important to define standard operating procedures and streamline the workflow so you can review the branded content that’s necessary to drive both brand awareness and performance.
 The Captiv8 platform currently supports both referral links and content approvals for branded content campaigns through our Shopify integration.
-Click here to learn more about our Shopify integration or schedule a meeting with a specialist.
+Click here to learn more about our Shopify integration or visit Captiv8.io for more info.